 Another notable thing is that Panama City Beach is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the city experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller city.

-One of the nice things about Panama City Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Panama City Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The overall education level of Panama City Beach is somewhat higher than in the average US city of 21.84%: 27.49% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Panama City Beach who are college-educated is somewhat higher than the average US community of 21.84%: 27.49% of adults in Panama City Beach have at least a bachelor's degree.

 The per capita income in Panama City Beach in 2010 was $33,972, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $135,888 for a family of four.
 However, Panama City Beach contains both very wealthy and poor people as well.